K7MDL2/IC-705-BLE-Serial-Example/README.md

 Latest Update: 26 Dec 2024

 Added code for the i2c INA226 voltage and current sensor that is wired in series with the front panel power switch.
 Measured the current with my DVM and calibrated the current output.
 Voltage is very close by default.
 Displays in debug every 1 second.
-This will be displayed on the OLED display to be added soon.
+This will be displayed on the OLED display.

+Added code for SSD1306 type 0.91" 128x32 OLED display.
+It has 4 screens, each with a single row of large text.
+      1. Xvtr Box bands = "HF/6M", "2M", "70cm", "1.25cm", "33cm", "23cm"
+      2. "Rx" or "Tx" on hte left side, "XVTR" on the right side if one of the 3 Xvtr bands is actve (222, 902/3 or 1296)
+      3. voltage in VDC
+      4. current in Amps DC

 25 Dec 2024

 My SP6T IF switch on the TX IF path has 3 bad ports out of the 6.
 RF4-6 are good.
 I moved 222 TX IF input cable from RF3 to RF4 until a replacement board arrives.
 The port assignments are arbitrary, chosen for the cleanest cabling.
 RF3 for 222 is on the opposite side from RF4,5 & 6 which serves 903 and 1296.

 I measured 2.4dB loss through the TC board (which is the IF T/R switch + RX and TX attenuators) and the active SP6T IF switch port for each band.
 The transverters require -5dBm to +3dBm drive, 10dBm max.
 The IC-705 can put output up to 40dBm.
 I used a 10W 30dB attenuator for 32.4 dB total attenuation and raised the 705 output power until I started to see the transverter output flatten out (compression point), around 40-70%.
 Can set the 705's RF Output max power limit setting to the final value.